chorowski-lab/zs2021/abx,clustering,quantization/README.md

         -e CPC_ENVIRONMENT
         -z ZEROSPEECH_EVAL_ENVIRONMENT (The conda environment where the zerospeech2021-evaluate is installed) -t (Do not compute embeddings for test set)
+        -f audio files format in LibriSpeech dataset (without a dot)
 ```
 In order to reproduce ABX error rates for a CPC + nullspace, run the following (Note that LIBRISPEECH_FLATTENED_DATASET_PATH refers to the dateset created earlier and not to the path where LibriSpeech is located):